Load Balancing Wildfly and JBoss Application Servers with NGINX Open Source and NGINX Plus

 # In the 'server' block for HTTPS traffic

-Directive documentation: listen
+Directive documentation: http2

 To verify that HTTP/2 translation is working, you can use the “HTTP/2 and SPDY indicator” plug‑in available for Google Chrome and Firefox.